JetBrains/space-dotnet-sdk/README.md

 Some web applications can be considered a "100% Space integration".
 For example, we may build an application that lets a user authenticate with Space, and then generates a personalized dashboard with data obtained using the Space API.

-The `JetBrains.Space.AspNetCore.Authentication.Space` package contains an experimental feature, token management, to assist with authenticating and making sure the current user's identity is used to access the Space APIs.
+The `JetBrains.Space.AspNetCore.Authentication` package contains an experimental feature, token management, to assist with authenticating and making sure the current user's identity is used to access the Space APIs.
 It also handles refresh tokens, when the current access token has expired.

 > **Warning:** The functionality described in this section is experimental.
 It may not work for every setup, depending on how ASP.NET Authentication is configured.
 > The following has to be true to use Space Token Management in an ASP.NET Core application: